The Scottish Highlands hides a multitude of sins…

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂/10

 This film was added to In the Good Old Days of Classic Hollywood‘s The Fourth Annual Bette Davis Blogathon.
 Other films with this cast include Bette Davis in Burnt Offerings, Hotel, Death on the Nile, and Murder with Mirrors.
 Robert Wagner in The Towering Inferno and Hart to Hart.
-Denholm Elliott in Alfie, The Ray Bradbury Theatre, Voyage of the Damned and Thriller.
-Roy Kinnear in Willy Wonka and the Chocolate Factory, and The Ray Bradbury Theatre.
-Gordon Jackson in Hart to Hart.
-Dudley stars in Sutton in Lovejoy and Cockneys vs Zombies.
+Denholm Elliott in Alfie, Quest for Love, A Room with a View and Voyage of the Damned.
+Roy Kinnear in Willy Wonka and the Chocolate Factory.
+Gordon Jackson in The Medusa Touch and Hart to Hart.
+Dudley Sutton in Lovejoy and Cockneys Vs Zombies.